 Dylan’s Candy Bar: Prepare to go candy-crazy at Dylan’s Candy Bar.
 It’s a little bit like Willy Wonka and Candyland came together to create a massive homage to candy.
 There more than 700 sweet treats to choose.
 Further, there’s on-site fudge makers working and an ice cream parlor serving supersized sundaes.

 Max Brenner Chocolate Bar and Restaurant: Chocolate lovers rejoice!
 The Max Brenner Chocolate Bar is heaven on earth.
 Their menu consists of chocolate delights like a Chocolate Chunks Pizza, layered with chocolate, peanut butter, marshmallows and more.
 Rounding out the offerings are special ingredient shakes, unique cookie creations, and various hot chocolates.
 Temptation is everywhere—and it’s awesome!

 Don’t delay your trip to the Big Apple just because the kids are coming along.
-As you can see, there’s plenty of things to do in New York City for kids.
+As you can see, there’s plenty of fun things to do in NYC for kids.
+From educational museums to entertaining Broadway shows to outdoor pursuits, it’s easy to please the whole family during a visit to New York City.